 - Urinary problems, such as urine leakage (incontinence) or urine retention

 - Feeling as if you're sitting on a small ball or as if something is falling out of your vagina

 - Sexual concerns, such as a sensation of looseness in the tone of your vaginal tissue

-- Symptoms that are less bothersome in the morning and worsen as the day goes on
+Often, symptoms are less bothersome in the morning and worsen as the day goes on.

 When to see a doctor